 - Proper staffing and supervision structures

-- Specially trained personnel
+- Vetted/Background-checked, specially trained personnel

 - Coordination with other emergency operations centers to provide back up and staffing support

 13. Establish a leads management system to prioritize leads and help ensure each one is reviewed and followed up on.

-NCMEC can assist with Leads Management tools designed to manage and prioritize leads in missing child investigations.
+NCMEC can assist with leads management tools designed to manage and prioritize leads in missing child investigations.
 Contact them at 800-THE-LOST (800-843-5678).